In this article we will determine which size swimming pool pump is required for your swimming pool.

-There is a tendency for pool owners to buy a pool pump that is too big.
+There is a tendency for pool owners to buy a swimming pool pump that is too big.
 This leads to higher operation costs and overpowering of your filter system.

 How do I choose the right pool pump?